Why Avalanche must keep Casey Mittelstadt at 2025 NHL trade deadline

 However, a trade at this time would be quite hasty.
 Moving on from the 26-year-old now would certainly net a significant return.
 But holding onto him past the 2025 NHL Trade Deadline could benefit the team more than a trade.

 The Avalanche stunned the world when they traded Mikko Rantanen to the Carolina Hurricanes.
 Rantanen was a core member of the team and one of their best offensive producers.
-The move signaled that anyone on this team could be moved, with the exception of Nathan MacKinnon.
+The move signaled that anyone on this team could be moved, with the exception of Nathan MacKinnon and Cale Makar.

 The Avalanche already had scoring depth issues before trading Rantanen.
 Now, they definitely need added scoring depth.
 Colorado has received nice performances from Martin Necas and Jack Drury since the trade.
 In saying this, other players down the lineup need to step up and balance things out.